-(a) Results port hinterland area distribution of the new location for the (b) Results areas which are more (red), or less expensive (green) to port of Rotterdam.
+(a) Results port hinterland area distribution of the new location for the (b) Results areas which are more (red), or less expensive (green) to port of Rotterdam. reach from the new port location in respect to the base case.

 Figure 9.1: Results deep sea port location at Tiel, Gelderland at +3 m seal level rise and a retreat scenario.
 Figures obtained from the endgame notebook.